CYBAVO/CYBAVO_WALLET_RN_SAMPLE/docs/wallet_connect.md

 2. After receive session request, call `getWalletsByChainIds([-1])` to get all wallets.
 3. Guide the user to choose a parent wallet.
     ```javascript
-    // sessionRequestCallback will be called in newSession's callback
+    // sessionRequestCallback is called in newSession's callback
     let chainId = -1;
     let sessionRequestCallback = (peerId, error, payload) => {
             Wallets.getWalletsByChainIds([chainId])